KangLiao929/DR-GAN/README.md

 ## Limitations

-Compared to previous parameter-based methods, our DR-GAN is the first attempt at the generation-based solution and achieves real-time rectification.
-However, it has the following limitations which could be the possible effort directions for future works.
+Compared to previous parameter-based methods, our DR-GAN is the first attempt at the *generation-based solution* and achieves real-time rectification.
+However, it has the following limitations which could be the possible effort directions and open questions for future works.

 - **Blurred rectified details**.
 Due to the vanilla skip-connection and many downsampling layers in the generator network, our rectified images suffer from visually unpleasing details.
 [Our solution](https://openaccess.thecvf.com/content/CVPR2021/papers/Yang_Progressively_Complementary_Network_for_Fisheye_Image_Rectification_Using_Appearance_Flow_CVPR_2021_paper.pdf)
 - **Lack of camera parameters**.
 Due to directly learning the geometric transformation mapping, DR-GAN does not rely on parameter estimation.
 However, for other research fields such as camera calibration and SfM, the camera parameters are crucial.
 [Our solution](https://ieeexplore.ieee.org/document/9366359)
+- **Interpretability**.
+Although the generative model excels at learning the transformation given a pair, it is difficult to explain how does the network perceive different distortions of different images.
+As we known, the distortion features are more implicit than the semantic features, so how GAN can handle the distortion perception and distortion rectification simultaneously?
+Till now, we have not explored a reasonable explanation.

+If you have any suggestions or need to discuss, please feel free to contact me <kang_liao@bjtu.edu.cn>.

 ## Citation